Atlanta Birth Injury Lawyers

 For example, an injury to the brachial plexus, which is the network of nerves connecting the arm and hand to the brain, can result in paralysis, numbness, pain, or tingling in the arm or hand.
 According to the National Institute of Neurological Disorders and Stroke, damage to the brachial plexus can occur if a newborn's shoulder is stretched too much during delivery, a condition referred to as shoulder dystocia.
 While some children recover from a brachial plexus injury within the first few months of their lives, others need physical therapy, surgery, or specialized equipment to maximize their chances of a full recovery.

 Children suffering from birth injuries or the disabilities that follow need all the time, love, care, and attention their families can provide.
 They also need medical care that addresses their particular needs and helps them function at their best.
 If your child has been injured during birth, the experienced Atlanta medical malpractice attorneys at Grant Law Office can help you understand your legal options and determine whether seeking compensation is right for your family.
-Contact us today at (866) 249-5513 or (404) 995-3955 for more information about how we can help.
+Contact us today at (404) 995-3955 for answers to your birth injury claim questions and to find out how we can help.